Unreimbursed Medical Expenses in Utah

 How Judges Evaluate the Evidence

-When parents disagree about Utah custody expenses tied to health care, judges often focus on proof rather than accusation.
+When parents disagree about health-care costs tied to support or custody, judges often focus on proof rather than accusation.
 The parent requesting reimbursement usually needs to show what the child received, what the total charge was, what insurance paid, what remained unpaid, who paid it, and when the other parent was notified.

 These help establish the amount charged and whether the bill was actually paid rather than merely estimated.